I’m sure as a Mac user you’ll agree your Mac is essential to you.

 1. You have your My Passport for Mac plugged into your Mac’s USB port.

-2. Time Machine system preference is set to backup automatically.
+2. Time Machine in System Settings (Mac OS Ventura).
+Or System Preferences (Mac OS Monterey or earlier) is set to backup automatically.
 When your Mac sees your Passport for Mac connected.

 Then Time Machine will take.